GSA-TTS/identity-site/content/_en/partners/index.md

     -
       class: nist
       image: partners/nist.svg
-      text:  Login.gov is working closely with <a class="external-link" target="_blank" href="https://www.nist.gov/">NIST</a> to stay current on the latest guidelines, recommendations, and best practices.
+      text:  Login.gov is working closely with [NIST](https://www.nist.gov/){:class="external-link"}{:target="_blank"} to stay current on the latest guidelines, recommendations, and best practices.
 Our goal is to remove the agency burden of compliance with these standards, so you can focus on your specific mission and those you serve.
     -
       class: fedramp
       image: partners/fedramp.png
-      text:  <span>Our FedRAMP Moderate Authority to Operate (ATO)</span> Login.gov has a <a class="external-link" target="_blank" href="https://www.fedramp.gov/">FedRAMP</a> Moderate ATO issued by the U.S. General Services Administration.
+      text:  <span>Our FedRAMP Moderate Authority to Operate (ATO)</span> Login.gov has a [FedRAMP](https://www.fedramp.gov/){:class="external-link"}{:target="_blank"} Moderate ATO issued by the U.S. General Services Administration.
 Our SSP/Control Implementation Survey/Customer Responsibility Matrix is available through the FedRAMP marketplace.
+  link: >
-  link: <a class="usa-nav__link caret" href="https://www.login.gov/partners/security-experience">Learn more about our security experience</a>
+    [Learn more about our security experience](/partners/security-experience){:class="usa-nav_link caret"}
 ---